EtienneCmb/visbrain/docs/sleep.rst

 Command line
 ~~~~~~~~~~~~

-In addition to use Python script, you can also use the following command-lines from a terminal :
+In addition to using Python script, you can also use the following command-lines from a terminal :

 * :ref:`cli_visbrain_sleep` : open the graphical user interface of Sleep.
 * :ref:`cli_visbrain_fig_hyp` : export a hypnogram file (**.txt**, **.csv** or **.hyp**) into a high definition colored or black and white image.